mebooster/mebooster/README.md

 ## **Overview**

 MEBooster introduces a two-phased approach: an initial bootstrapping phase followed by a constrained gradient backpropagation phase in post-processing.
-This methodology has demonstrated a significant fidelity gain of up to 58.10% in image classification tasks.
+This methodology has demonstrated a significant fidelity gain of up to 58.10%.

 ## **Supported Model Extraction Attacks**